Temperature is All You Need for Generalization in Langevin Dynamics and other Markov Processes: Tightness and Necessity of the Divergence Conditions

 \section{Tightness and Necessity of the Divergence Conditions}

 If we are only interested in ensuring generalization at time $t\rightarrow\infty$, and when we converge to the stationary distribution $p_\infty$, then it is enough to bound the divergence $\D{p_\infty}{\nu}$.
 If we are interested in bounding $\D{p_t}{\nu}$ (and consequently, the generalization gap) at all times $t$, then we need also to limit $p_0$'s dependence on $S$, since $p_0$ (as well as $p_t$ for small $t$) can be completely different from a stationary $p_\infty$, and just bounding $\D{p_\infty}{\nu}$ does not say anything about it.
 Bounding $\D{p_0}{\mu}$, for some data-independent distribution $\mu$, ensures generalization at $p_0$.
 This leaves the following questions regarding the proof of \cref{thm: main result sup and mean}: \begin{itemize}[ leftmargin=15pt] \item Why do we need to bound the divergences $\D{p_\infty}{\nu}$ and $\D{p_0}{\nu}$ from the same distribution $\nu$?
-That is, require $\mu=\nu$? \item Why do we need to also bound the reverse divergence $\D{\nu}{p_\infty}$?
-I.e., why do we need to require $p_\infty$ is Gibbs w.r.t.~$\nu$ with a bounded potential, instead of just controlling the divergence $\D{p_\infty}{\nu}$? \end{itemize}
+That is, we do we need to require $\mu=\nu$?
+Bounding the divergences of $p_0$ and $p_\infty$ to two different divergences $\mu\neq\nu$ is sufficient to get generalization at the beginning (i.e.~initialization) and end (i.e.~after mixing)--is it sufficient for generalization in the middle (i.e.~at any $t$)? \item Why do we need to also bound the reverse divergence $\D{\nu}{p_\infty}$?
+I.e., why do we need to require $p_\infty$ is Gibbs w.r.t.~$\nu$ with a bounded potential, instead of just controlling the divergence $\D{p_\infty}{\nu}$, which is a weaker requirement and sufficient for generalization after mixing? \end{itemize}

-As we now show, without either one of these we cannot ensure generalization at intermediate times $t \ge 0$.
+As we now show, both are necesairy, and without requiring both, i.e.~if we drop either one of these, we cannot ensure generalization at intermediate times $t \ge 0$.

 \paragraph{Construction.} Consider a supervised learning problem with $\calZ = \calX \times \calY$, $\calX = [0,1]$, $\calY=\{0,1\}$, $\calH =$ all measurable functions from $\calX$ to $\calY$, and the zero-one loss $f(h,(x,y)) = \indnosub{h(x)\neq y}$, with $\datadist$ being the uniform distribution over $\calX$, and $y$ being $\mathrm{Bernoulli} (\tfrac{1}{2})$ independent of $x$.
 For all $h$, $\expectedfail (h) = 0.5$.
 Let $p_0$ be the constant zero function with probability $\tfrac{1}{2}$ and the constant one function with probability $\tfrac{1}{2}$.
 Consider the following deterministic $S$-dependent transition function over $h$: if $h_t$ is the constant zero function, then $h_{t+1}=h_S$ which memorizes $S$, \ie $h_S(x)=y$ for $(x,y)\in S$, and $h_S(x)=1$ otherwise.
 If $h_t$ is not the constant zero function, then $h_{t+1}$ is the constant ones function.
 We have that $p_\infty$ is deterministic at the constant one function, and $\KL{p_\infty}{p_0}=\ln{2}$, and in fact $p_t=p_\infty$ for $t>1$.
 But with probability half, $h_1=h_S$, for which for any sample size $N>0$, $\trainfail(h_S)=0$ while $\expectedfail(h_S)=\tfrac{1}{2}$.